 Bottle was a turnaround specialist.
 Buffett was so happy with Bottle’s work that in the next year’s letter, Buffett named him “man of the year.”
 He cut inventories from $4 million to $1 million, quickly repaid the bank loan, cut administrative and selling expenses in half, and closed five unprofitable branches.
 With help from Buffett and Munger, Bottle also raised prices up to 500% on their used equipment.
 There was little impact on sales volume.
 All of these steps worked together to put Dempster on a healthy economic footing.

 Instead, Buffett invested the capital into the cheapest stocks he could find, those offering the highest potential returns.
-In effect, he was converting capital from a low-return business to a high-return business – buying cheap stocks until they rose towards intrinsic value.
+In effect, he was converting capital from a low-return business to a high-return business—buying cheap stocks until they rose towards intrinsic value.
 Over time, Dempster looked less like a manufacturing company and more like the investment partnership.
-“The willingness and ability to see investment capital as completely fungible, whether it is capital tied up in the assets of a business or capital that’s invested in securities, is an exceedingly rare trait.” (page 146)
+Miller observes:

 Dempster initially was worth $35/share in 1961.
 By year-end 1962, Dempster was worth $51/share, with market securities worth $35/share and the manufacturing operations worth $16/share.

 Buffett also learned from this experience the importance of a high-quality and trustworthy CEO.
-Buffett heaped praise on him.
+Buffett heaped praise on Harry Bottle.
 Miller points out that Buffett developed a style like that of Dale Carnegie: Praise by name, criticize by category.

 Operationally, a business can be improved in only three ways: (1) increase the level of sales; (2) reduce costs as a percent of sales; (3) reduce assets as a percentage of sales.
 The other factors, (4) increase leverage or (5) lower the tax rate, are the financial drivers of business value.
 These are the only ways a business can make itself more valuable.